The Corruption of Canadian Art: Geoffrey Farmer in Venice, 2017.

-André Breton wrote of the Readymade in the Surrealist Dictionary; “an ordinary object elevated to the dignity of a work of art by the mere choice of an artist”.(1) Marcel Duchamp himself in the Cabane Interviews said the readymades were not art, they were a pastime chosen specifically because they could never be mistaken for a work of art.
+André Breton wrote of the Readymade in the Surrealist Dictionary; “an ordinary object elevated to the dignity of a work of art by the mere choice of an artist”.(10 Duchamp himself said the opposite; “I wanted to do something that was not art, had no reference to art, and could never be mistaken for a work of art.
 The name Readymade came to me then.(1)

 Today, in large numbers of peer-reviewed trials worldwide, the artist’s choice has consistently failed to elevate common objects to the dignity of a work of art.
-It’s now an established principle worth repeating that it is not the artist’s choice that creates art, it’s their vision and effort.
-And only when that vision is transcendent and the effort is successful; art is a valuation and excellence has always been its calling card.
+It’s now an established principle that it is not the artist’s choice that creates art, it’s their vision and effort, and only when that vision is transcendent and the effort is successful; art is a valuation and excellence is its calling card, for who praises mediocrity?
 A pile of trash at the Tate remained trash for weeks no matter how often the artist came by to elevate it to the dignity of a work of art.
 Huffed.
 Puffed.
 No art.
 No dignity.

 Andrew Witt reviews Geoffrey Farmer’s show in Venice using generic talk spun by the yard on the art-marketing machine, made to wax brightly on dull art.
 Not to deny Witt’s abilities as wordsmith but it misleads an innocent public who will walk away from Geoffrey’s show with broken hearts, crying hot tears of bitter disillusionment.